fankershuaideyi/251-Assignment1-2022-YIfan-Qiu-Fangxiao-Cui/README.md

 #### Time and Date:

 ​           The date and time function is in the view bar and is able to display the current time to the exact second.
+You can click this function in View menubar.

-#### Changing Font:
+#### Changing Font (Note: it is one of interest function):

 ​           The change font function can change the color of all fonts in the form.

-#### Changing background:
+#### Changing background(Note: it is another interest function):

 ​           The change background function can change the background color